Ecology Undergraduate Admissions Information

 Transfer students frequently ask whether all of their credits will "transfer."
 Yes, all credits from an accredited college or university are accepted by MSU and the department.
 The grades from transferred courses will not be included in your cumulative GPA, but all credits will count toward the total credits earned.

 The more important question is whether all of the transferred credits will be equivalent to a specific course that the department or university requires for graduation.
 This answer is not a simple, "yes" or "no." Some courses transferred into your program will be evaluated as equivalent to a specific and/or required course.
 Other courses you have completed may be evaluated as an "elective" course.
 Elective courses will not necessarily fit into our department's required program of study.
 Some examples: An equivalent designated course in business management will not meet any department requirement for graduation with a degree in Biological Sciences though it may count toward the university requirements.
-An elective designated course in biology designated "ELEC 200" will need to be reviewed by your assigned faculty advisor to determine how it may or may not fit into the program of study for your chosen option.
+An elective designated course in biology designated "ELEC 200" will need to be reviewed by your assigned faculty advisor to determine how it may or may not fit into the program of study for your chosen major option.

 Students who have completed an Associates of Arts or Science degree from a Montana college before admission have the advantage of having met all of the university CORE requirements when they are admitted.

 Tuition is charged at a higher rate to students who have already received an undergrade degree.
-Financial Aid is rare for a second degree student.